-Please Note: The COVID-19 situation in the United States is fluid, and we continue to monitor developments that may impact attendees for our 2022 EDUCAUSE Annual Conference.
+Please Note: The COVID-19 situation in the United States is fluid, and we continue to monitor developments that may impact attendees for the 2023 NERCOMP Annual Conference.
 As such, we will continue to update the safety precautions outlined below as appropriate to minimize risks to conference attendees and staff.
 In order to stay current, check this page periodically leading up to the conference.

-EDUCAUSE does not require registrants to show proof of a COVID-19 vaccination to participate in the in-person conference.
+NERCOMP does not require registrants to show proof of a COVID-19 vaccination to participate in the in-person conference.
 We encourage attendees to stay up to date with COVID-19 vaccines as the CDC continues to promote the importance of being up to date with vaccinations to protect against serious illness.
-More information about COVID-19 vaccines and boosters can be found here.
+More information about COVID-19 vaccines and boosters.

 Attendees are not required to show proof of a recent negative COVID-19 test result to participate in the in-person conference.
 The CDC recommends individuals with COVID-19 symptoms get tested for the virus.
-The City of Denver maintains a list of testing sites or check COVIDtests.gov for information about how to get an at home test.
+The State of Rhode Island maintains a list of testing sites or check covid.gov/tests for information about how to get an at home test.
 If you have COVID-19 symptoms, have been exposed to someone with COVID-19, or have tested positive for COVID-19 within the 10 days prior to the conference, stay home and take care of yourself.

-EDUCAUSE staff participating in the in-person event are required to meet/follow the event COVID-safe protocols outlined above.
+EDUCAUSE and NERCOMP staff participating in the in-person event are required to meet/follow the event COVID-safe protocols outlined above.

-EDUCAUSE anticipates about 5,000 attendees at the in person conference.
+NERCOMP anticipates about 500 attendees at the in person conference.

 We ask that all attendees respect the comfort level for close contact and touching of other attendees.
 The new business etiquette is to ask consent before shaking hands and to sanitize hands often.
 Please look for a personal space comfort sticker on fellow attendee badges as a cue for close contact and handshake preferences.